classy-org/classy-node/docs/README.md

 NOTE:

 Error data returned has the potential to contain sensitive data.
-We attempt to provide the data in a non-JSONified manor whenever possible to aid with the omitting or filtering of sensitive information based on common keys (access_key, secret_key, etc.) if you're using a third party or non-secure means for storing error logs.
+We attempt to provide the data in a non-JSONified manor whenever possible to aid with the omitting or filtering of sensitive information based on object keys (commonly access_key, secret_key, etc.) if you're using a third party or non-secure means for storing error logs.

 ```
 let bugsnag = null;